MikiP98/MultiScaler-Plus/README.md

 ## Performance:

+[//]: # (TODO: Rerun the benchmarks with the new version of the app + add a version with no additional lossless compression)

 File size and time needed to save the image using different formats with lossless+ compression.
 Tested on the [xBRZ Retexture v1.2 64x](https://modrinth.com/resourcepack/xbrz-retexture/version/1.2) Minecraft resourcepack + example shell: